 1. Freud also admits that several dreams' elements may be treated as symbols, mainly sexual.
 A good introductory guide to dream interpretation in Freud's psychoanalysis may be fou nd here.
 2. One must know that, unlike Freud, Jung treats symbols like

 signs that lead to unknown psychological content.
 (See also the archetype section of this site.)
-Further resources:
+Examples of dreams interpreted according to Jung's method

 A Dream about Spirit-Matter Ambivalence (paper)